Intego Review: Quick Expert Summary

-But what I like most about ContentBarrier is the Anti-Predator monitoring function that alerts users if their child is communicating with bad actors online.
+Additionally, there’s an anti-predator monitoring function that alerts you if your child is communicating with someone inappropriately.
 I was able to receive instant alerts via email whenever ContentBarrier identified potentially malicious words or phrases being sent or received via messaging apps, chat rooms, or email.

 Washing Machine — Mac System Optimizer

 Intego’s Washing Machine is quite impressive.
 It combines a range of Mac cleaning and system organization tools into one application.
 While Intego’s Washing Machine doesn’t offer any Mac speedup tools, like Avira’s System Speedup for Mac, I really like what Intego has to offer.

 There are 3 options to choose from when you load the software: